mickfuzz/phd4/archive/archive_bookchapters/2022-3-9-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 FIND A PLACE FOR THE CHALLENGES???
 There are significant challenges to adopting project-based approaches in the UK schooling context that are likely to be share with other traditional schooling context.
 Specifically, lack of time for sustained an iterative project approaches, and teachers who lack experience with in delivery project-based approaches especially where student choice is involved and the complexities this brings to supporting learners in that context. -->

-Certain characteristics of game making as an educational activity align well with inclusive and project-based approaches.
+Certain characteristics of game making as an educational activity align well with inclusive and project-based approaches and can help guide project design.
 Here are three examples.

 **Family Game Experience as an inclusive Fund of Knowledge**